Current algebras on S^3 of complex Lie algebras: Introduction

-We follow this procedure to have central extensions of current algebras on \(S^3\).
-We introduce {\it the algebra of Laurent polynomial type harmonic spinors} on \(S^3\).
-It is called {\it the algebra of current on \(S^3\)} and is denoted by \(\mathcal{L}\,\).
-It plays the same role as the algebra \(L\) of Laurent polynomials does for the loop algebra.
-The {\it current algebra of \(\mathfrak{g}\) on \(S^3\)} is the real Lie algebra \(\mathcal{L}\mathfrak{g}\) that is generated by \(\,\mathcal{L}\otimes_{\mathbf{C}}\mathfrak{g}\) .
-Then we shall introduce a triple of 2-cocycles on \(\mathcal{L}\,\), and extend them to 2-cocycles on the current algebra \(\mathcal{L}\mathfrak{g}\).
-For this purpose we prepare in section 2 a rather long introduction to our previous results on analysis of harmonic spinors on \(\mathbf{C}^2\), \cite{ F,G-M, Ko1, Ko2, Ko3} and \cite{K-I}, that is, we develop some parallel results as in classical analysis; the separation of variable method for Dirichlet problem, Fourier expansion by the eigenfuctions of Laplacian, Cauchy integral formula for holomorphic functions and Laurent expansion of meromorphic functions etc..
+We follow this procedure to have a central extension of the current algebra on \(S^3\).
+While the Laurent polynomial type harmonic spinors over \(\mathbf{C}^2\setminus \{0\}\) do not constitute an algebra we shall consider the \(\mathbf{C}-\)algebra generated by the Laurent polynomial type harmonic spinors which we call {\it the algebra of current over \(S^3\)} and denote by \(\mathcal{L}\,\).
+It plays the same role as the algebra \(L=\mathbf{C}[t,\,t^{-1}]\) of Laurent polynomials over \(S^1\) does.
+The {\it current algebra of \(\,\mathfrak{g}\)} is the real Lie algebra \(\mathcal{L}\mathfrak{g}\,\) that is generated by \(\,\mathcal{L}\otimes_{\mathbf{C}}\mathfrak{g}\) .
+We shall introduce a 2-cocycle on \(\mathcal{L}\,\) that takes values in the quarternions \(\mathbf{H}\).
+Then it is extended to a 2-cocycle on the current algebra \(\mathcal{L}\mathfrak{g}\).
+For this purpose we prepare in section 2 a rather long introduction to our previous results on analysis of harmonic spinors on \(\mathbf{C}^2\), \cite{ F,G-M, Ko1, Ko2, Ko3} and \cite{K-I}, that is, we develop some parallel results as in classical analysis; the separation of variable method for Dirichlet problem, the expansion by eigenfunctions of Laplacian, Cauchy integral formula for holomorphic functions and Laurent expansion of meromorphic functions etc..
 For example, the Dirac operator on spinors corresponds to the Cauchy-Riemann operator on complex functions.
 Let \(\Delta=\mathbf{H}^2\) be the 4-dimensional spinor space, that is, an irreducible representation of the complex Clifford algebra \(\, {\rm Clif }^c_4=End(\Delta)\).
 The algebraic basis of \({\rm Clif }^c_4\) is given by the Dirac matrices: \(\gamma_k\,=\,\left( \right)\,,\, k=1,2,3\), and \(\gamma_4\,=\,\left( \right)\,. \) Where \(\sigma_k\) are Pauli matrices.
 Let \(S= \mathbf{R}^4\times \Delta\) be the spinor bundle.
 The Dirac operator is defined by the following formula: